-Economic uncertainty arising from the recent COVID-19 pandemic could adversely affect our business and results of operations.
+Economic uncertainty arising from the recent COVID-19 pandemic has adversely affected our business and results of operations and could continue to do so in the future.

 On March 11, 2020, the World Health Organization declared the outbreak of the novel coronavirus (COVID-19) a pandemic.
-The COVID-19 outbreak and associated counter-acting measures implemented by governments around the world, as well as increased business uncertainty, could adversely affect our business and results of operations.
-At this time, the Company is monitoring the global outbreak of the COVID-19 and is taking steps to mitigate the risks to our employees, customers, suppliers and other stakeholders.
+The COVID-19 pandemic and associated counter-acting measures implemented by governments around the world, as well as increased business uncertainty, has adversely affected our business and results of operations and could continue to do so in the future.
+The Company is monitoring the global COVID-19 pandemic and has taken steps to mitigate the risks to our employees, customers, suppliers and other stakeholders.
 The Company has been deemed an essential business and all of our global manufacturing operations have remained open.
-The current business environment and quickly evolving market conditions require significant management judgment to interpret and quantify the potential impact on our assumptions about future financial performance and operating cash flows.
-To the extent that changes in the current business environment impact our ability to achieve levels of forecasted operating results and cash flows, if our stock price were to trade below book value per share for an extended period of time and/or should other events occur indicating the carrying value of our assets might be impaired, we may be required to recognize impairment losses on goodwill, intangible and tangible assets.
+The current business environment and quickly evolving market conditions require significant management judgment to interpret and quantify the actual and potential impact on our assumptions about future financial performance and operating cash flows.
+To the extent that changes in the current business environment continue to impact our ability to achieve levels of forecasted operating results and cash flows, if our stock price were to trade below book value per share for an extended period of time and/or should other events occur indicating the carrying value of our assets might be impaired, we may be required to recognize impairment losses on goodwill, intangible and tangible assets.